-Police: Wife and child of arrested militant die in explosion
+Wife, child of arrested Indonesian militant die in explosion

 JAKARTA, Indonesia (AP) - The wife and child of an arrested Islamic militant who was plotting attacks in the Indonesian capital have died in an explosion during a siege of their home in North Sumatra, the national police chief said Wednesday.

-The woman is believed to have blown herself up hours after throwing a home-made bomb that injured an officer as police tried to search the house in Sibologa district on Tuesday, Dedi Prasetyo, the police chief, told The Associated Press that the .
+The woman is believed to have blown herself up hours after throwing a home-made bomb that injured an officer as police tried to search the house in Sibologa district on Tuesday, Dedi Prasetyo, the police chief, told The Associated Press.

 Police officers at the location said there were two explosions and smoke at the house about 1:30 a.m., Prasetyo said.
+The woman had earlier refused calls from police and local leaders to surrender.

 “Police are now still conducting sterilization at the crime scene and finding a safe way to evacuate the bodies of the woman and her child,” he said.